Hedge fund Kingdon Capital sees room for growth at Energy Transfer Equity

-NEW YORK (Reuters) - Energy Transfer Equity LP is undervalued by 50 percent and could receive a shot in the arm from the company’s plan to issue this year a new master limited partnership security tied to its Lake Charles natural gas liquefaction facility, hedge fund Kingdon Capital Management said.
+NEW YORK, Feb 13 (Reuters) - Energy Transfer Equity LP is undervalued by 50 percent and could receive a shot in the arm from the company’s plan to issue this year a new master limited partnership security tied to its Lake Charles natural gas liquefaction facility, hedge fund Kingdon Capital Management said.

 The company has announced plans to complete an offering to help finance construction of Lake Charles, which could help investors ascribe fair value to the asset.